-Sleep is as essential to your health as food, air, and water, yet sometime in your life, you may experience difficulty sleeping.
-About one in three adults report having insomnia at some point in their lives.
-If you do have trouble sleeping, there are several lifestyle changes that can help you regain a satisfactory sleep pattern.
-Experiment with these helpful strategies offered here.
+Sleep is as essential to your health as food, air, and water, but about one in three adults report having insomnia at some point in their lives.
+Loss of sleep, over time, can carry profound health consequences.
+If you have trouble sleeping, several lifestyle changes can help you regain a satisfactory sleep pattern.
+Try experimenting with the helpful strategies we offer in this guide.

 Light helps reset your body clock to its active daytime phase, so when you get up, go outside and get some sunlight.
 Or if that's difficult, turn on all the lights in your room.

 Keep physically active during the day.
-This is especially important the day after a bad night’s sleep.
+This is especially important the day after a bad night's sleep.
 When you sleep less, you should be more active during the day.
-Strenuous exercise (brisk walking, swimming, jogging, squash, etc.) in the late afternoon seems to promote more restful sleep.
+Strenuous exercise (brisk walking, swimming, jogging, squash, etc.) in the late afternoon can promote more restful sleep.

 Insomniacs tend to be too inactive a couple of hours before bed, so doing some gentle exercise can help you burn energy and fall asleep easier.
 Stretching routines help many people.

-If you are studying, get up regularly (every 30 minutes, or more often if necessary) to walk around your room.
+If you are studying, get up regularly (every 30 minutes, or more often, if necessary) to walk around your room.
 Do a gentle stretch.
-That will increase the flow of oxygen to your brain and help you to be more alert.
+That will increase the oxygen flow to your brain and help you be more alert.